robertmeta/swiftmac/README.md

 with emacspeak.
 The goal is to get it mainlined into Emacspeak once it is feature complete.

-You can look at TODO (toward end of this file) to see if it is missing critical features for your use case.
+You can look at open github issues to see if it is missing critical features for your use case.

 Quick Install (no prerequisites)